agupta231/cs2303-game-of-life/README.txt

 * `print` - [optional] Whether you want every generation to be printed out
 * `pause` - [optional] Whether you want to be asked to continue to the next gen.

+To try it out with a test case, you can run
+`./life 40 40 100 start/spaceship.txt y`

 ## Implementation Dreams

 There are a couple places where this program implementation could have been